Are you a clicker trainer?

 And the podcasts in German:

-With a similar curiosity, kindness, and without judgment, I aim at finding balance, elegance, and ease of movement in horses and humans.
+With a similar curiosity, patience and without prejudice, I seek balance, elegance and efficiency in the movement of horse and human.

 My mentors